-THAT Committee of the Whole recommends that Council include Area 4 ("Mill Run Extension") 8.9 ha to Almonte's Settlement Area Boundary as part of OPA 22 since OPA 26 (430 Ottawa Street) is under appeal and therefore should not be considered as 'designated and available' for the purpose of this Comprehensive Review.
+AND THAT Committee of the Whole recommends that Council include Area 4 (8.9 hectares) to Almonte's Settlement Area Boundary as part of OPA 22 since OPA 26 is under appeal and therefore should not be considered as 'designated and available' for the purpose of this Comprehensive Review.
 Furthermore, Area 4 would provide enough lands to meet a 20-year planning horizon as per OPA 21.